soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

 ## Reinventing the Bazaar

-### Observations About the Economy

-* Even in the most market-oriented economy, a majority of transactions do not actually go through markets.
-    - **Unpaid work**: full-time homemaker in the United States, by one estimate, produces outputs that if priced would be worth about $17,000 per year.
-    - **Gov. work like police + road building** --- about a fifth of most modern economies
-    - **Within firms**: more transactions happen within firm that across firms
-        - Well over 50% of the GDP is worker comp. in the U.S.

-* **"Primitive" Markets**

-    * The stallholders are not just retailers but also wholesalers: they buy in bulk to sell small quantities to consumers, and they aggregate small purchases for resale to other sellers.

-    * They organize the transportation of goods—not a simple matter in a country with inadequate roads and railroads—serving as intermediaries between widely scattered producers and consumers.

-    * They do some rudimentary manufacturing: crafting with beads and processing raw materials into foodstuffs, condiments, and cosmetics.

-    * They find recycling uses for cans, bottles, and newspapers.

-    * Assessing their customers’ creditworthiness and granting some of them credit, they take on the role of banks.

-    * Being illiterate, the stallholders must keep their business records in their heads, using impressive powers of memory.
-They make precise calculations of their input costs so as to keep track of their profits.

 ### What is a Market?

 A market for something exists if there are people who want to buy it and people who want to sell it.: